 If you are looking for a medical accommodation, then you will need to complete additional information here: https://www.bentley.edu/campus-life/residential-center-dining/housing-and-meal-plan-medical-accommodation.

 For more information about Gender Inclusive Housing, please click here: https://www.bentley.edu/campus-life/residential-center-dining/additional-housing-options

 For more information regarding the Defined Communities and living in one for the 2018-2019 Academic Year, then please click here: https://www.bentley.edu/campus-life/residential-center-dining/defined-communities.

 Incoming First-Year, Transfer, and Exchange Students Entering Fall 2018

 Incoming first-year, transfer, and exchange students who will be new to the university as of Fall 2018 are not assigned on-campus housing through this process.
-More information will be released to these students in May.
+More information will be sent to student's email address on May 30th.

 Housing and Meal Plan/ Medical Accommodation Process

 Bentley students with an existing medical diagnosis which requires a specific style of housing can petition the Residential Center to obtain an appropriate accommodation in housing for the 2018–2019 academic year under the Americans with Disabilities Act.
 The petition process for a Housing & Meal Plan Medical Accommodation is a pre-selection process, with all approved applicants securing an appropriate assignment before the regular 2018–2019 Housing Selection Process begins.
 Each applicant must complete the following steps to petition for a housing and/or meal plan medical accommodation: